UWCNuclear/UbuntuSetUp/README.md

 **Step 3.**	Install Ubuntu 20 through the Microsoft Store (you don't have to sign in unless you are using a VPN): https://www.microsoft.com/en-za/p/ubuntu-2004-lts/9n6svws3rx71?rtc=1

-**Step 4.**	Set up username and password in the Ubuntu terminal (for safety reasons, the password does not show up as you type it)
+**Step 4.**	Set up username and password in the Ubuntu terminal.
+Do not close the window before it asks you to set up a username and password.
+(For safety reasons, the password does not show up as you type it.)

 **Step 5.**	To update librairies, paste (by using the right click of your mouse pad or middle click of your mouse) the following commands in the terminal: